 Salver collection

 The large salver collection made of Jaipur brass has stories to tell.
-One big salver exhibits the Sun on his celestial chariot right in the middle.
-It has 16 Tithis or days depicted around it.
+One big salver exhibits the Sun on his celestial chariot right in the middle with16 Tithis depicted around it.

 Hukka